thecodeteam/juju-scaleio/trusty/scaleio-cluster/README.md

 # Relations

-Should be related to scaleio-mdm.
+Should be related to scaleio-sdc.
-Should be related to scaleio-openstack or other client-side charms.
+Should be related to scaleio-openstack.